Fife Flyers

-Fife Flyers is the oldest professional ice hockey club in the UK, established in 1938.
-The Flyers play their home games at Fife Ice Arena in Kirkcaldy which has a capacity of just over 3000 (seated and standing).
+The Fife Flyers are a Scottish professional ice hockey team in Kirkcaldy, Fife.
+Established in 1938, the Flyers are the oldest still-extant club in the country.
+The Flyers play their home games at Fife Ice Arena, which has a capacity of 3,525.

 They joined the EIHL in 2011.
-Fife's head coach is Canadian Todd Dutiaume who has been assisted by Jeff Hutchins since the 2016–17 season.
+They are coached by the Canadian Jamie Russell.

 History

 Early years (1938–1980)

-Fife Flyers' first game was on 1 October 1938 versus Dundee Tigers, with the first goal scored by Norman McQuade and thethe first club captain being Les Lovell Snr.
+Fife Flyers' first game was on 1 October 1938 versus Dundee Tigers, with the first goal scored by Norman McQuade and the first club captain being Les Lovell Snr.

 The Flyers won the Scottish element of the Autumn Cup for the first time in 1948, felling Falkirk Lions in the Final.
 They were runners-up in their attempt to defend the title in a year where they also won the Scottish National League (SNL) for the first time.
 Fife won the Scottish Autumn Cup back in 1950, this time against the Ayr Raiders, which formed a Double as they retained the SNL title.
 In 1954 Fife joined the British National League, and in its maiden campaign finished ninth in the eleven-strong division.
 The League was reduced from eleven to five after all but one–the Paisley Pirates–of the Scottish contingent pulled out.

 In 1972 Fife won the Northern Autumn Cup–reconstituted as a regional tournament in 1967–before lifting it three more timesthat decade.
 They would also achieve success in league action, winning the Northern League two seasons running.
 The Flyers also played in the one-season Scottish National League in 1981–82, finishing third.